benmalka/BrowserComparison/README.md

 ## After Test

-When the test is passed, it generates a report found in <your_git_directory>/reports/ You'll find there all the reports
+When the test passes, it generates a report found in <your_git_directory>/reports/ You'll find there all the reports